Storing Hops for Home Brewing: A Comprehensive Guide

 The joy of creating your own ales and lagers, however, has long been shadowed by a stubborn myth: the belief that homebrewed beer can generate methanol, a dangerous alcohol that could supposedly make you "as blind as a Russian sailor."

-It's a fear that has persisted despite the science, often stoked by dramatic tales and misinformation.
+It's a fear that has persisted despite the science, often stoked by dramatic tales about drunken Russian sailors downing bottles of iffy vodka.

 methanol production beer misconceptions